 Required File

 alarm_rx_sms.txt.exa

 mple

-This file needs to be renam This file needs to be renamed in order to become active in CathexisVision.
+This file needs to be renamed in order to become active in CathexisVision.
+Rename it

-Rename it as below.
+as below.

-Rename: alarm_rx_sms.txt
+Rename: alarm_rx_sms.tx kt .

-Default Location C:\Program Files\CathexisVi sion Server\settings
+Default Location C:\Program Files\CathexisVision Server\settings

 Structure # comment

 recipient xxxx

 [alarm type]

 [alarm type]

 [alarm type]

 comment

-recipient yyyy
+recipient yyyy [alarm type]

 [alarm type]

-[alarm type]

-File Configuration Gui
+File Configuration

-comment Add a comment about the particular alarm configuration in the se
+J about the particular alarm configuration in the settings file.
+E.g., the

-of the recipient.
-Any text following the hash (#)
+comment n of the recipient.
+Any text following the hash (#) symbol will only be

-, , comment in the file and will not be included in the
+read as commer read as comment in the file and will not be included in the SMS notification.

-Desirient www.
-SMS notification.

-Recipient xxxx Replace [xxxx] with the cell phone number to wh be sent. phone number to which sivis notifications should
+Replace [xxxx] with the cell phone number to which SMS notifications should be sent.

-g the same or separate alarms may be added.
-See
+Recipient xxxx Multiple recipie nts receiving the same or separate alarms may be added.
+See $\underline{10.3.3.1.3}$

-10.3.3.1.3 Example 3, below •
+Example 3, below.

-[alarm type] the parameters required to cause an SMS to be
+[alarm type] Replace [alarm type] with the parameters required to cause an SMS to be sent.
+Multiple

-[alailii type] sent.
-Multiple parameters may be set.
+[a.a type] parameters may be set.
 Options are:

-tech Enter this to specify that technical alarms will
+tech Enter this to specify that technical alarms will send SMS

-10000 send SMS notifications.
+notifications.

-event low/medium/high Enter [event low/event medium/event high]

-(either one, all, or a combination) to specify

-that event alarms with corresponding priority

-levels will send SMS notifications.
+event low/ medium/high Enter [event low/event medium/event high] (either one, all, or a combination) to specify that event alarms with corresponding priority levels will send SMS notifications.

-Note: Event priority levels are set up when
+Note : Event priority levels are set up when configuring events.

-configuring events.
-See the Events section of

-this manual.

-event all Enter [event all] to specify that all event alarms (regardless of whether a priority level has been configured) will send notifications. pattern abc Enter [pattern abc], where [abc] is the event description.
-This is used to further refine which alarms will send notifications.
-Note: Event descriptions are setup when configuring events.
 See the Events section of this manual.

+event all Enter [event all] to specify that all event alarms (regardless of

+whether a priority level has been configured) will send notifications.

+pattern abc Enter [pattern abc], where [abc] is the event description.
+This is used

+to further refine which alarms will send notifications.

+Note:

+Event descriptions are set up when configuring events.
+See the

+Events section of this manual.

-The pattern uses regular expression to match the pattern to the event description.
-Regular expressions are case sensitive.
-Ensure the pattern case matches that of the event description.
+2. The pattern uses regular expression to match the pattern to the

+event description.

+3. Regular expressions are case sensitive.
+Ensure the pattern case

+matches that of the event description.